 Originally built in 1897, the Palace Hotel is a Perth landmark.
 The three-storey 117-year-old heritage listed building was built during the gold rush period of WA’s history.
 Converted from a hotel to banking chambers and offices in the 1980s, the building was once again rejuvenated and repurposed by Brookfield Properties in 2014.

-• Rectify and make good heritage wall finishes, doors, skirtings,
+- Rectify and make good heritage wall finishes, doors, skirtings and architraves

-• Replace of heritage glazing to seamlessly incorporate new acoustic glazing;
+- Replace heritage glazing to seamlessly incorporate new acoustic glazing

-• Install new feature lighting on the external perimeter of the building and replacement of lighting throughout.
+- Install new feature lighting on the external perimeter of the building and replace lighting throughout.

-The speedy and efficient works undertaken to this iconic landmark were equally praised by the heritage council and the client.
+The prompt and efficient works undertaken to this iconic landmark were equally praised by the heritage council and the client.